During which phase of mitosis do the sister chromatids separate? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

 Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope breaks down, but sister chromatids are not yet separated.
+The nuclear envelope breaks down, but sister chromatids are still paired together.

 In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The sister chromatids are still attached to each other at this stage.
+The sister chromatids are still attached at the centromere, awaiting separation.

 During anaphase, the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell.
-This is the phase where the separation of sister chromatids occurs.
+This separation marks the key event of anaphase.

-Finally, in telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two nuclei in one cell.
-The cell is then ready to undergo cytokinesis, which divides the cytoplasm and completes cell division.
+Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next